Origin Of Skateboarding

 What Do Skateboarders Call Themselves?

-Skateboarders often refer to themselves as “skaters.”
+A professional skateboarder often referred to as a “skater.”
 This term is commonly used in the skateboarding community to describe individuals who actively participate in skateboarding.
 It’s a simple and widely recognized term within the culture.

 What Year Did Skateboarding Become A Sport?